-The majority concludes that the district court properly dismissed Appellants' petition for lack of subject matter jurisdiction because Appellants (1) were disenrolled as the result of a civil proceeding, (2) were not detained and (3) did not exhaust their Tribal remedies.
+The majority concludes that the district court properly dismissed Appellants' petition for lack of subject matter jurisdiction because Appellants were not detained and (2) did not exhaust their Tribal remedies.
 I respectfully dissent and address each argument in turn.

 I. Indian Civil Rights Act (ICRA)